Doctoral Candidate in Education Policy, University of Pennsylvania

 Carnevale, Anthony P. and Leila J. Gainer and Ann S. Meltzer.
 1990 (1st ed).
 Workplace Basics: The Essential Skills Employers Want.
 Jossey-Bass Business and Management Series.
 San Francisco: Jossey-Bass.

 Carnevale, Anthony P. 1991 (1st ed).
 America and New Economy: How New Competitive Standards are Radically Changing American Workplaces.
 Jossey-Bass Business and Management Series.
 New York: Wiley.

-Professor of Sociology; Edmund J. and Louise W. Kahn Term Professor in the Social Sciences
+Professor of Sociology; Walter H. and Leonore C. Anneberg Professor in the Social Sciences

 Chair, Department of Africana Studies

 Camille Z. Charles is Walter H. and Leonore C. Anneberg Professor in the Social Sciences, Professor of Sociology, Africana Studies, and Education, and Director of the Africana Studies in the School of Arts and Sciences.
 Her research interests are in the areas of urban inequality, racial attitudes and intergroup relations, racial residential segregation, minorities in higher education, and racial identity.

 Kramer, Rory A., Brianna Remster, and Camille Z. Charles.
 In Press.
 “Black Lives and Police Tactics Matter.”
 Contexts, Summer: 20-25. (https://contexts.org/articles/black-lives-and-police-tactics-matter/).